annepham1512/Java-OOP-Whirlwind/lab02-annepham1512/README.md

 ![Fred the Fish FSM](img/image.png)

 Your custom pest should also have a finite state machine with at least 4 states and include random transitions.

 ---

-## Testing

-JUnit tests must be created for both Part A and Part B:
-- **Part A**: Use the provided `VirtualPestTest.java` to test Fred's behavior.
-- **Part B**: Write your own tests for the `OwnVirtualPest` class, ensuring statement coverage for all methods.

----

-## Submission Instructions

-1. Push your code to the GitHub repository.
-2. Submit a lab report on Gradescope, including:
-   - A finite state machine diagram for your custom pest.
-   - Reflections on your design process and challenges faced.
-   - A self-assessment report.
-3. Ensure your lab partner's name is included in the report and all modified files.

----